 Scientists explain why dangerous asteroid Bennu is diamond-shaped

-Astronomers regularly study asteroids in order to understand what various celestial bodies were made of in the past, and
+Astronomers regularly study asteroids to understand what different celestial bodies were made of in the past, and

-also in order to trace how theywere located.
+also in order to monitor how theywere located.
 Most asteroids are located in the asteroid belt, between Jupiter and Mars.
-It is too far from Earth, so astronomers cannot study the appearance of asteroids and their composition.
-But sometimes the asteroid changes its orbit and approaches the Earth, so it can be photographed and partially studied.
+It's too far from Earth for astronomers to study the asteroids' appearance and composition.
+But sometimes an asteroid changes its orbit and approaches Earth, so it can be photographed and partially studied.

-This is how the photos of Bennu and Ryugu turned out:these are asteroids, they are classified as those that were formed from many small pieces and debris.
+This is how the photos of Bennu and Ryugu turned out:These are asteroids and are classified as those formed from many small pieces and debris.
 Only gravity holds them together.
 Astronomers have noted that asteroids have an unusual diamond shape.

-Previously, scientists believed that the shape of the rhombus turned outdue to rotation: the material of the asteroid moved from the poles to the equator.
-But when scientists modeled the shape and motion of asteroids, they were flat and asymmetrical.
+Previously, scientists believed that the diamond shape was obtaineddue to rotation: asteroid material moved from the poles to the equator.
+But when scientists modeled the shape and movement of asteroids, they were flat and asymmetrical.

-Thus, instead of a conical shape, a diamond-shaped one turned out: the centrifugal force caused by rotation decreases near the poles of the asteroids, so this is where material accumulates.
+Thus, instead of a conical shape, the shape was diamond-shaped: the centrifugal force caused by rotation decreases near the poles of the asteroids, so this is where the material accumulates.

 To read Further